By Andrew Heffernan, CSCS

 LADDER Pre-Workout contains beta-alanine, a precursor to carnosine, which helps fend off acid buildup in your muscles.
 That helps you to go harder, longer, whether you're lifting weights or going on a run.

 The benefits of beta-alanine aren't instantaneous, however.
-“It takes about 30 days to build sufficient levels of beta-alanine in your system," says Trevor Thieme, senior director of fitness and nutrition content on Openfit.
+“It takes about 30 days to build sufficient levels of beta-alanine in your system," says Trevor Thieme, senior director of fitness and nutrition content at LADDER.
 "So it's important to be consistent with it."
 And one possible side effect, says Thieme, is a mild tingling sensation on your skin.
 It's harmless and temporary, but if it occurs and it bothers you, dial back your serving.

 Whether it's in your coffee or in your pre-workout, caffeine provides a boost of energy, as well as a shot of focus and mental acuity.
 Studies have indicated it may also kick up endurance as well.